-- Press FPL.
-The Active Flight Plan Page will appear. - Press MENU to display the Active Flight Plan 2.
-Options. - Turn the large right knob to highlight "Delete Flight Plan?" and press ENT.

-Press ENT again to confirm.
-4.
+- 1. Press the FPL key. - 2.
+Press the MENU key to display the active flight plan options. - 3.
+Turn the large right knob to highlight "Delete Flight Plan?" and press the ENT key.
+Press the ENT key again to confirm.